ScottWe/solidity-1/tutorials/4_arbitrary_clients.md

 ## Restricting Addresses in SmartACE

-When the above patterns hold, SmartACE will compute an abstract address domain.
+When the above patterns hold, SmartACE will compute can abstract address domain.
 In theory, we need one address for each distinguishable address, otherwise known as a *client equivalence class*.
 In theory, there is one class for each smart contract and one class for every arbitrary transactional input.
 Constants and